EthanLDot/COVID_Socioecon_DataScience_Project/README.md

 Created by Stephen Kim, Ethan Lee, Ernest Lin, Wesley Nguyen, and Clara Yi (all of the University of California, San Diego) for COGS 108 Winter 2022.
 Completed March 2022.

+Apologies for the "This notebook took too long to render" issue upon opening index.ipynb, the Jupyter notebook came out pretty big in filesize.
+Refresh the page if this occurs.

 Questions about this repository can be directed to ethanlee2337@gmail.com